The speakers in my research seminar do not leave the ground to give their talk. Consider the following claim:

 How long do we have to wait before people wake up?

-These ideas are not new, but most academic colleagues and universities in the world are ignoring them -- consistent with the finding that both intelligence and educational level correlate with myopia (Rosner & Belkin, 1987).
-If we consider our current situation in a detached, quasi-objective fashion, trying to adopt the point of view of future people who will suffer as a result our current negligence, our refusal to change seems short-sighted and insensitive.
+These ideas are not new, but most academic colleagues and universities in the world are ignoring them.
+If we consider our current situation in a detached, quasi-objective fashion, trying to adopt the point of view of future people who will suffer as a result our current negligence, our refusal to change is astonishingly short-sighted and insensitive.
 Perhaps even cruel.

 Given that this reasonable and plausible interpretation exists, while at the same time acknowledging the possibility of other interpretations, I have a special request for all colleagues and administrators.
 Please take a multiple-choice examination comprising just one question:

 What is the best response to this situation?

 A: Ignore it.
 B: Talk about it.
 C: Panic.
 D: Stop flying.